 Black lives matter.
-The mere utterance of those three words should not at all be considered controversial.
+The mere utterance of those three words alone (and to clarify, I’m talking about these words in and of itself, not the organization bearing that name) should not at all be considered controversial.
 Yet here we are.

 The horrific murder of George Floyd, a 46-year-old unarmed African American man, by white Minneapolis police officer Derek Chauvin, a week-and-a-half ago, has propelled racism to the forefront of American social and political discussion.
 At 8 p.m. on May 25, 2020, a grocery store clerk called the police after alleging that the twenty-dollar bill Floyd had used to purchase cigarettes was counterfeit.
 Less than twenty minutes later, Chauvin, and two other officers, attacked Floyd, who was already handcuffed, after he refused to get into their squad car.
 At that moment, Chauvin forced his knee onto Floyd’s neck for a period of eight minutes and forty-six seconds.
 “Please, please, please, I can’t breathe,” Floyd begged him during the fatal assault.
 “My stomach hurts.
 My neck hurts.”
 He even called for his mother.
 Tragically, Chauvin refused to listen to any of his victim’s pleas and kept kneeling on his neck, including for nearly three minutes after Floyd fell unresponsive.
 Floyd, who was a “happy guy” who “loved to be around people,” left behind a six-year-old daughter.